pashmaklang/pashmak/doc/0_Basics.md

 out ^; # output: None
 ```

-why in the first time while reading mem value, the value correctly printed on screen, but in the second time the None value printed?
+why in the first time when mem value was read, the value correctly was printed on screen, but in the second time, the `None` was printed?

-because memory is temporary. when you read the memory, that will be empty automatic after read.
+because memory is temporary. when you read the memory, that will be empty after read automaticly.

 look at this example: